rollup/rollup/docs/999-big-list-of-options.md

 Type: `string | RegExp | (string | RegExp)[]`<br>
 CLI: `--watch.include <files>`

 Limit the file-watching to certain files.
-Note that this only filters the module graph but does not allow to add additional watch files:
+Note that this only filters the module graph but does not allow adding additional watch files:

 ```js
 // rollup.config.js